 The second phase is all about proving the effectiveness of the drug.
 Clinical trials will be performed on a few hundred people all suffering from the illness or condition the medicine is claimed to treat.

 - Phase Three

-Finally, the clinical testing expands to thousands of people to prove effectiveness but on a wider scale.
+Finally, clinical testing expands to thousands of people to prove effectiveness but on a wider scale.

 Step Three: New Drug Application (NDA) Review